-From behind the counter, an elderly man full of exuberance and silly jokes and his teenage coworker — who reminded me of Violet from The Incredibles — greeted us.<pls check edit, was that “His” left from a cut?
-Is there anything more we can say about their act?> They were quite an entertaining act together, and were both happy to serve up some scoops.
+From behind the counter, an elderly man full of exuberance and silly jokes and his teenage coworker — who reminded me of Violet from The Incredibles — greeted us.
+They were quite an entertaining act together, and were both happy to serve up some scoops.

 They let us try a variety of samples from the menu, which was populated mostly with traditional classics.
 The bite of Sticky Chewy Chocolate I had lived up to its name, while the Chocolate Peanut Butter had massive peanut buttery chunks in a similarly rich and delightful chocolate base.

 The Thin Mint had a smooth texture and minty pop of chip that made it one of the best mint chip flavors I’ve had in a while, and the Cookies and Cream had a thick creamy base, with satisfying chunks of Oreo swirled into every square millimeter.